dobromir-hristov/tailwindcss-export-config/README.md

 ```

-When working with SASS, the second (nested map) approach is a bit more annoying to work with as you have to do `map_get($colors, black)`  but things are easier to loop if you need to.
+When working with SASS, the second (nested map) approach is a bit more annoying to work with as you have to do `map-get($colors, black)`  but things are easier to loop if you need to.

 Sass is almost the same and you can import both sass and scss vars into the same project.
 We support them both if someone prefers one syntax over the other.